doddlesoft/shopper/docs/integrations/api/items.md

   -d '{"meal_id": 1}'
 ```

-When deleting an item from a specific list or meal, if it is used elsewhere then it is preserved and remains an item on this list or meal.
+When deleting an item from a specific list or meal, if it is used elsewhere then this is preserved and it will remain an item on this list or meal.
 If the item isn't used elsewhere it is deleted from your account.

 For all `DELETE` requests a `204 No Content` status is returned with an empty response body.

+### Completing an item on a list

+...

+### Incompleting an item on a list

+...